Krzysiek-Mistrz/quad-channel_differential_motor_controller/README.md

 ## Building & Uploading

-1. Open in Arduino IDE or PlatformIO.
+In Arduino IDE:
-2. Select your ESP32 board & port.
+1. Select your ESP32 board & port.
-3. Adjust pin & PID parameters as above.
+2. Adjust pin & PID parameters as above.
-4. **Upload** and open Serial Monitor at `BAUDRATE`.
+3. **Upload** and open Serial Monitor at `BAUDRATE`.
-5. Send commands like `r` to reset, `e` to read encoders, `z 0.1 0.2` for diff drive (once added).
+4. Send commands like `r` to reset, `e` to read encoders, `m 0.1 0.2` for diff drive (once added).

+In PlatformIO:
+1. In ur terminal type: `pio run`.
+2. `pio run -t upload`.
+3. `pio device monitor`.

 ---